myurtogl/tune-mosaic/README.md

 ## Getting Started

 To get started with the Liked-Song Analysis and Recommendation System, follow these steps:

-1. *Clone the Repository:* Clone this repository to your local machine using the following command:
+ *Clone the Repository:* Clone this repository to your local machine using the following command:

    git clone https://github.com/your-username/liked-song-analysis.git

-2. *Install Dependencies:* Navigate to the project directory and install the required dependencies by running:
+For the backend setup:

+1. Install the required Python packages by running the following command in your terminal:

+   pip install -r requirements.txt

+2.Update the Firebase authentication JSON file with your own credentials.
+Replace the existing "cred.json" file with your Firebase authentication JSON file.

+3.Modify the client_id and client_secret in the configuration file to match your Spotify API credentials.
+Update these values in the configuration file to ensure proper authentication and access to the Spotify API.

    npm install